The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 For \itemref{P:geomreductive:closed-imm}, we apply \itemref{P:geomreductive:closed-qf-normal-are-finite} to $\ker(u)$ which is quasi-finite, hence finite, in an open neighborhood of $s$.
 By Nakayama's lemma $u$ is thus a monomorphism in an open neighborhood and we conclude by \itemref{P:geomreductive:mono-closed}. \end{proof}

-\begin{remark} If $H\to S$ is flat, then \itemref{P:geomreductive:mono-closed} says that any representable morphism $BG\to BH$ is separated.
-When $G$ is of multiplicative type then \Cref{P:geomreductive-mono} is~\cite[Exp.~IX, Thm.~6.4 and Exp.~VIII, Rmq.~7.13b]{MR0274459}.
-When $G$ is reductive (i.e., smooth with connected reductive fibers) it is ~\cite[Exp.~XVI, Prop.~6.1 and Cor.~1.5a]{MR0274459}. \end{remark}
+\begin{remark} If $G\to S$ is flat, then \itemref{P:geomreductive:mono-closed} says that any representable morphism $BH\to BG$ is separated.
+When $H$ is of multiplicative type then \Cref{P:geomreductive-mono} is~\cite[Exp.~IX, Thm.~6.4 and Exp.~VIII, Rmq.~7.13b]{MR0274459}.
+When $H$ is reductive (i.e., smooth with connected reductive fibers) it is \cite[Exp.~XVI, Prop.~6.1 and Cor.~1.5a]{MR0274459}. \end{remark}

-\begin{proposition} Let $(S,s)$ be a henselian local ring, let $G\to S$ be a flat group scheme of finite presentation with affine fibers and let $i_s\co H_s\inj G_s$ be a closed subgroup.
-If $H_s$ is linearly reductive and $G_s/H_s$ is smooth, then there exists a linearly reductive and embeddable group scheme $H\to S$ and a homomorphism $i\co H\to G$ extending $i_s$. \begin{enumerate} \item If $G_s/H_s$ is \'etale (i.e., if $i_s$ is open and closed), then $i$ is \'etale and the pair $(H,i)$ is unique. \item If $G\to S$ is separated, then $i$ is a closed immersion. \end{enumerate} \end{proposition} \begin{proof} Note that since $(S,s)$ is local, condition \ref{Cond:FC} is satisfied.
+\begin{proposition} Let $(S,s)$ be a henselian local ring, let $G\to S$ be a flat group algebraic space of finite presentation with affine fibers and let $u_s\co H_s\inj G_s$ be a closed subgroup.
+If $H_s$ is linearly reductive and $G_s/H_s$ is smooth, then there exists a linearly reductive and embeddable group scheme $H\to S$ and a homomorphism $u\co H\to G$ extending $u_s$. \begin{enumerate} \item If $G_s/H_s$ is \'etale (i.e., if $u_s$ is open and closed), then $u$ is \'etale and the pair $(H,u)$ is unique: if $H'$ is a quasi-separated group algebraic space and $u'\colon H'\to G$ is an \'etale homomorphism extending $u_s$, then there exists a unique homomorphism $H\to H'$ over $G$. \item If $G\to S$ is separated, then $u$ is a closed immersion. \end{enumerate} \end{proposition} \begin{proof} Note that since $(S,s)$ is local, condition \ref{Cond:FC} is satisfied.
 By \Cref{P:deformation-linearly-fundamental}, the gerbe $BH_s$ extends to a unique linearly fundamental gerbe $\cH\to S$.
+Since $BG\to S$ is smooth, we can extend the morphism $\varphi_s\co BH_s\to BG_s$ to a morphism $\varphi\co \cH\to BG$ (\Cref{P:deformation-morphisms}).
+The morphism $\varphi$ is flat and the special fiber $\varphi_s$ is smooth since $G_s/H_s$ is smooth.
+Thus $\varphi$ is smooth.
+Similarly, if $G_s/H_s$ is \'etale, then $\varphi$ is \'etale.